AnatoliyOcheretnyi/DropDate/apps/mobile/README.md

 npx expo start
 ```

 Expo CLI will give you QR codes and simulator options.
 The UI expects the backend to run locally on port 8080 (matching `.env.example`).
+Typing at least 2 characters triggers `/suggest` requests and renders a small list of TMDB matches (title + year); tapping a suggestion performs the full `/next-release` lookup automatically.

 ## Project layout